mineiros-io/terraform-aws-iam-policy/README.md

 - **`policy_statements`**: **(Required `list(statement)`)**

-  List of IAM policy statements to attach to the role as an inline policy.
+  A list of policy statements to build the policy document from.
   _(only required if `policy` is not set)_

   ```hcl